MoravianCollege/GHWF5/README.md

 Practice space for using the Github Workflow.

 Participants:
-Ben Coleman
+Coleman, Ben
-Elizabeth Vicente
+Vicente, Elizabeth
-Kimberly Wolf
+Wolf, Kimberly

 ## Setup